 For our money, ExpressVPN is an ideal VPN service for even the choosiest of users.
 Not only does it provide top-notch security and privacy protection, but it also does without negatively affecting the overall performance of its clients.
 It does have a slightly higher price tag, but all things considered, this is certainly justified.

-In this ExpressVNP review, we'll take an in-depth look at what the service has to offer.
+In this ExpressVPN review, we'll take an in-depth look at what the service has to offer.
+For another option, see our IPVanish review.

 ExpressVPN is packed with features to suit just about everyone’s VPN needs.
 For example, Smart Location automatically connects your device to the nearest server, to providing the best performance.